dragon-slayer875/PcPocket/README.md

 - Linux (.deb, .AppImage, .rpm)

 > [!NOTE]
 > Due to some inconsistencies in Tauri's current build system, all Windows builds crash when displaying unpaginated 20K+ rows.
+Paginated works as expected though.
+This issue is currently being looked into.

 Visit the [releases page](https://github.com/dragon-slayer875/PcPocket/releases) to download the appropriate version.